Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 Another difference between the two functions is that vfork guarantees that the child runs first, until the child calls exec or exit .
 When the child calls either of these functions, the parent resumes.

+The differences between the parent and child are
+- The return value from fork
+- The process IDs are different
+- The two processes have different parent process IDs: the parent process ID of the child is the parent; the parent process ID of the parent doesn't change
+- The child's tms_utime , tms_stime , tms_cutime , and tms_cstime values are set to 0
+- File locks set by the parent are not inherited by the child Pending alarms are cleared for the child
+- The set of pending signals for the child is set to the empty set

+The two main reasons for fork to fail are (a) if too many processes are already in the system, which usually means that something else is wrong, or (b) if the total number of processes for this real user ID exceeds the system's limit.
+Recall from Figure 2.10 that CHILD_MAX specifies the maximum number of simultaneous processes per real user ID.

+There are two normal cases for handling the descriptors after a fork .
+1. The parent waits for the child to complete.
+In this case, the parent does not need to do anything with its descriptors.
+When the child terminates, any of the shared descriptors that the child read from or wrote to will have their file offsets updated accordingly.
+2. Both the parent and the child go their own ways.
+Here, after the fork, the parent closes the descriptors that it doesn't need, and the child does the same thing.
+This way, neither interferes with the other's open descriptors.
+This scenario is often the case with network servers.

+Besides the open files, there are numerous other properties of the parent that are inherited by the child:

+- Real user ID, real group ID, effective user ID, effective group ID
+- Supplementary group IDs
+- Process group ID
+- Session ID
+- Controlling terminal
+- The set-user-ID and set-group-ID flags
+- Current working directory
+- Root directory
+- File mode creation mask
+- Signal mask and dispositions
+- The close-on-exec flag for any open file descriptors
+- Environment
+- Attached shared memory segments
+- Memory mappings
+- Resource limits

 Figure 8.4.
 Macros to examine the termination status returned by wait and waitpid